Challenges Facing the Film Industry

 Streaming services have also started producing their own original content, which is often cheaper than traditional film production and attracts subscribers through exclusive access.
 As a result, studios must now weigh the benefits of theatrical releases against those of digital distribution.

-Competition from streaming platforms: A new era in distribution
+Competition from streaming platforms: A new era in distribution.

 Streaming services have changed the way people consume media for good.
 With an infinite library of content available at their fingertips for a low monthly fee, viewers no longer have to wait for TV broadcasts or DVD releases.
-This revolution has had important implications for the film industry as well: Hollywood studios that once held all the power now face stiff competition from new players like Netflix or Amazon Prime Video.

 While these companies have made significant investments in original programming – often releasing entire seasons at once – they also license movies from other studios or independent distributors.
 As such, they can offer viewers access to a diverse range of films that they might not otherwise be able to see at their local cinema.